monajemi/datascience/pages/attitude-of-a-data-scientist-tukey.md

 We must face up to the fact that, in any experimental science, <em>our certainty about what will happen in a particular situation does not usualy come from directly applicable experiments or theory</em>, but rather comes mainly through analogy be tween situations which are <em>not known</em> to behave similarly.
-Data analysis has, of necessity, to be an experimental science, and needs therefore to adopt the attitudes of experimental science.
+Data science has, of necessity, to be an experimental science, and needs therefore to adopt the attitudes of experimental science.
 As a consequence our choices of analytical approach will usually be guided by what is known about simpler or similar situations, rather than by what is known about the situation at hand.
 <br>